-USBView (Universal Serial Bus Viewer, USBView.exe) is a Windows graphical user interface application that enables you to browse all USB controllers and connected USB devices on your computer.
+Universal Serial Bus Viewer (USBView) or USBView.exe is a Windows graphical UI app that you can use to browse all USB controllers and connected USB devices on your computer.
 USBView works on all versions of Windows.

 Where to get USBView

-During the installation, select just the Debugging Tools for Windows box and clear all the other boxes.
+During the installation, select only the Debugging Tools for Windows box and clear all other boxes.

-By default on a x64 PC the SDK will install USBView to this directory.
+By default, on a x64 PC the SDK will install USBView to the following directory.

 C:\Program Files (x86)\Windows Kits\10\Debuggers\x64

-Navigate to the kits debugger directory for the processor type you are running and click on usbview.exe to start the utility.
+Open the kits debugger directory for the processor type you're running, and then select USBView.exe to start the utility.

 USBView can enumerate USB host controllers, USB hubs, and attached USB devices.
 It can also query information about the devices from the registry and through USB requests to the devices.

 The main USBView window contains two panes.
-The left pane displays a connection-oriented tree view, enabling you to select any USB device.
+The left pane displays a connection-oriented tree view that you can use to select any USB device.

 The right pane displays the USB data structures that pertain to the selected USB device.
 These structures include Device, Configuration, Interface, and Endpoint Descriptors, as well as the current device configuration.

-To use Windows Device Manager to display USB information:
+To use Device Manager to display USB info:

-In Device Manager, click your computer so that it is highlighted.
+In Device Manager, select your computer so that it's highlighted.

-Click Action, and then click Scan for hardware changes.
+Select Action, and then select Scan for hardware changes.

-Select View and then click Hidden Devices to display additional devices, for example those that are not currently active.
+Select View, and then select Hidden Devices to display additional devices (for example, those that are not currently active).

 Expand the Universal Serial Bus controllers node in Device Manager and select the device in question.

-Right click on the device and select Properties to view summary device status information.
+Right-click to select Properties and view summary device status info.

-Click on the Details tab to view additional information.
+Select the Details tab to view additional info.

-Use the Property pull down box to view desired information such as Status or Problem code.
+Select Property to view details such as Status or Problem code.

-If you are trying to diagnose a USB device that does not eject using the Safely Remove Hardware dialog box, you might want to try the Windows USB Troubleshooter.
+If you're trying to diagnose a USB device that doesn't eject using the Safely Remove Hardware dialog box, try using the Windows USB Troubleshooter.